richkenmedia/react-boilerplate/src/services/README.md

+# Services

-# This folder is for API services
+This folder is for API services